Meet Candice

 • Templates and resources

-Once you know which content types resonate most with your audience, you can prioritize creating more of them.
+Once you know which content types resonate most with your audience, you can prioritise creating more of them.

 Traffic and impressions matter, but engagement depth matters more.
 Are people: